 - 1. A benchmarking document is available to all DNP students on the website.
 You may use this to track your progress through the DNP program. - 2.
-Advisors and students are expected to meet each semester to discuss progression.
-Additionally, a mandatory written annual review and updated plan of work must be submitted to the Director of Advanced Practice and Graduate Certificate Programs by April 1st.
+Advisors and students are expected to meet with students as needed to discuss progression.
+Additionally, a mandatory written annual review with acknowledgement that the plan of work was updated must be submitted to the Director of Advanced Practice and Graduate Certificate Programs in Winter semester annually.
+Plans of work are in Degree Works.
 The review is required for the purpose of assessing student progress and stipulating goals for the upcoming year.
 Failure to complete an annual review with your academic advisor may result in progress delay in the program. - 3.
 An Interim Plan of Work must be developed the first semester and must be submitted to the Director of Advanced Practice and Graduate Certificates Programs before the student has completed 12 credits, including transfer credits. - 4.
 A Final Plan of Work must be submitted before the student completes 20 credits, including transfer credits.
 The Final Plan of Work must be submitted to the Director of Advanced Practice and Graduate Certificate Programs for approval.
 This plan will be placed in the student file in OSA. - 5.
-You are eligible to sit for the written preliminary exam when you have completed the ten (10) required core courses and NUR 9500.
-In addition, completion of, or concurrent enrollment in, NUR 9505 is required. - 6.
+You are eligible to sit for the written preliminary exam when you have completed nine of the ten (10) required core courses and NUR 9500.
+In addition, completion of, or concurrent enrollment in, NUR 8895 Population Health and NUR 9505 is required. - 6.
 The student must have an approved chair in order to take NUR 9505.
 Please submit the Committee Approval Form naming your Chair prior to the first class.
 If you know your Reader, you can complete the entire form.
-If not, once you identify your Reader, you may complete the form. - 7.
+If not, once you identify your Reader, you may update and complete the form. - 7.
 Preliminary Exams must be completed before NUR 9510 and 9520 can be taken.
 You must have a completed committee approval form naming your Chair and Reader before the end of the semester preceding the semester in which you will take preliminary exams.
 Prior to NUR 9510 implementation of the project, you must complete the outside clinical consultant form prior to start the NUR 9510 course. - 8.
 Completion of all degree requirements is to be accomplished by the end of year seven.